Assesa44/Kenya-Ecommerce-Reviews/README.md

 ## 📖 Overview

 In this project, I set out to analyze customer reviews from Jumia Kenya using Natural Language Processing (NLP).
-My original goal was to detect possible manipulation in product ratings — such as fake reviews — and uncover whether sellers were benefiting from inflated visibility at the expense of honest vendors.
+My original goal was to detect possible manipulation in product ratings, such as fake reviews, and uncover whether sellers were benefiting from inflated visibility at the expense of honest vendors.

 While the analysis revealed that the majority of reviews were verified and positive, the deeper insights came from mismatches between what customers rated and what they actually said.
 This project offers a practical way to understand product satisfaction, trustworthiness, and seller credibility on Kenyan e-commerce platforms.